Diploma in Global Humanitarian Engineering

 Enrolment in the Diploma in Global Humanitarian Engineering is open to Engineering students in their Professional Years, from any discipline.
-To enter, you must have successfully completed the Engineering Intermediate Year and your application will need to be approved by the Dean of Engineering and Forestry.
+To enter, you must have successfully completed the Engineering Intermediate Year and your application will need to be approved by the Dean of Engineering (Academic).

 Please check the Regulations for the Diploma in Global Humanitarian Engineering for full details.